alatuszam/gov/confio-signaling.md

 # Open Questions
 - What is the best way to liquidate the ATOM?
-- Do ATOM stakeholders believe that using finding a foundation to act as a funding intermediary is the best approach?
+- Do ATOM stakeholders believe that using a foundation to act as a funding intermediary is the best approach?
 - What other areas of the proposal do you have feedback on?
 - What services would you like to see Confio offer the Hub?